6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 A wooden penis-shaped figure might seem funny and like an excellent souvenir idea to bring back home after a few drinks, but are you really going to impress anyone with it?
 Or are you more likely going to embarrass yourself by putting it on display?

-Better buy typical, authentic products, which help local producers and bring money into the country of your visit, rather than supporting cheap labour in Asian sweat shops.
+Better buy typical, authentic products, which help local producers and bring money into the country’s economy rather than supporting cheap labor in Asian sweat-shops.

 15 Comments